Iguassu Scenes

 Av. = Avenida (Avenue)

-TTU = Terminal de Transporte Urbano (Local Bus Station) in Iguassu, Brazil
+TTU = Terminal de Transporte Urbano (Local Bus Station) in Foz do Iguassu, Brazil

-Rodoviária or Terminal Rodoviário = Interstate Bus Station in Iguassu, Brazil
+Rodoviaria or Terminal Rodoviario = Interstate Bus Station in Foz do Iguassu, Brazil

-To buy interstate bus tickets it is not necessary to go to the Rodoviária (Bus Station).
-It is more convenient to buy them downtown at the Corimeira Bureau on 2047 Almirrante Barroso Street (Phone 35233550), in front of the Hotel Internacional, downtown or on 248 Avenida Brasil (Phone 35724972).
+To buy interstate bus tickets it is NOT necessary to go to the Rodoviaria (Bus Station).
+It is more convenient to buy them downtown at the Corimeira Bureau on 2047 Almirante Barroso Street (Phone 35233550), in front of the Hotel Golden Park Internacional, downtown.

-There is a interstate bus ticket bureau in Puerto Iguassu (Argentina) which can be reached by calling 3557 422722 from Iguassu Falls, Brazil.
+There is an interstate bus ticket bureau in Puerto Iguassu (Argentina) which can be reached by calling 3557 422722 from Iguassu Falls, Brazil.
 In Argentina, dial 422722.
-If dialing from other countries use the international country code number, 0054, plus the Argentinian area code number, 3757 (++54 3757 422722).
+If dialling from other countries use the international country code number, 0054, plus the Argentinian area code number, 3757 (+54 3757 422722).
 One can also depart to Buenos Aires from Brazil.
-Now there are busses departing from Iguazu in Argentina to Rio and São Paulo.
+There are also bus services departing from Iguazu in Argentina to Rio and Sao Paulo.

 There are many buses departing from Puerto Iguazu town to Posadas and Buenos Aires (Argentina).
-To visit the San Ignacio Ruins (the Jesuit Ruins) a direct bus to Posadas or Buenos Aires that stops at the ruins can be taken.
+To visit the San Ignacio Ruins - the Jesuit Ruins a direct bus to Posadas or Buenos Aires that stops at the ruins can be taken.
+Please, check our bus section BUS.

-Interstate buses from Ciudad Del Este to Assuncion depart every 30 minutes.
+Interstate buses from Ciudad Del Este to Asuncion depart every 2 hours.
 Some buses are not direct.
 At the rodoviaria (bus station) there are many different bus companies to choose from.
-When traveling during the summer, request an air-conditioned bus.
-Remember, you can also depart to Assuncion from Brazil (direct bus).
+When travelling during the summer, request an air-conditioned bus.
+We remind that one can also depart to Asuncion from Foz do Iguassu, Brazil.
+To know more about it please, check our bus section.

 In Paraguay, to visit the Jesus and Trinidad Ruins from Ciudad del Este one must catch the bus to Encarnacion.
-Encarnacion is in Paraguay, but on the other side of the Parana River is Posadas, Argentina - see the Missions map.
+The Encarnacion city is in Paraguay and it is around 35 km from the missions.
+We are inviting people to see about the missions map on our map section.
 The Parana River can be crossed using the Roque Gonzales Bridge.

 Airline Companies